usmanovs/Salesforce-Interview-Handbook/questions/admin-questions.md

 [[↑] Back to top](#salesforce-admin-questions)

 ### What is a self-relationship?
 As the name suggests, this is a kind of relationship where an object is linked with itself.
+So, in here rather than combining two different objects, we create a lookup on the same object to be referred.

+Examples:
+- On a case object, if you prefer to link another case (say parent case or other related case) to it, you can create a self relationship (a lookup relationship with the same object).
-So, in here rather than combining two different tables in order to show the data, we create a lookup on the same object to be referred.
-This could be understood with an example.
-Let us say we have an object “Part” and it can be a possibility that the same part is replaced later with some other parts.
-Thus, in order to link both the parts, we would require to reference the same table rather than some other object’s table.
+- Let us say we have an object “Part” and it can be a possibility that the same part is replaced later with some other parts.
+Thus, in order to link both the parts, we would require to reference the same object rather than some other object’s data.

 ###### References